-C. The General Partners
+C. The New General Partner

-Fidus Mezzanine Capital GP, LLC (the "General Partner") was organized as a limited liability company under the laws of the state of Delaware on February 5, 2007.
 The New General Partner was organized as a limited liability company under the laws of the state of Delaware on March 14, 2011.
 The New General Partner is the sole general partner of Fidus SBIC.
-The New General Partner also will serve as the general partner of Fidus SBIC II, and may serve as the general partner of future SBIC Subsidiaries.
-Upon consummation of the Formation Transactions, the Company entered into a new investment advisory and management agreement with Fidus Advisors.
-In addition, upon consummation of the Formation Transactions, the General Partner merged with and into the New General Partner and the New General Partner is the surviving entity.
-As a consequence, the New General Partner's only role is to perform ministerial functions that result from decisions made by Fidus Advisors; the New General Partner is not able to prevent Fidus Advisors from acting independently.
+The New General Partner also serves as the general partner of Fidus SBIC II, and may serve as the general partner of future SBIC Subsidiaries.
+The New General Partner's only role is to perform ministerial functions that result from decisions made by Fidus Advisors; the New General Partner is not able to prevent Fidus Advisors from acting independently.